bobu01/gds_1000b_scpi/README.md

   * GDS-1202B scope with only 2 channels, BW 200MHz.
 This unit does not have a network interface.
 USB to serial port only.
   * Linux systems:  Manjaro (Arch based) and Sparky Linux (Debian based)
-  * Python 3.8.x for now
+  * Python 3.8.x for now.
+Now using Python 3.9.7
   * Jupyter Notebook and IPython kernel
   * Spyder 5